T. M. Kurtz House

-The T. M. Kurtz House, also known as the Pennsylvania Memorial Home, is an historic, American home that is located in Punxsutawney, Jefferson County, Pennsylvania.
+The T. M. Kurtz House, also known as the Pennsylvania Memorial Home, is an historic home that is located in Punxsutawney, Jefferson County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1988.

 History and architectural features

 Built in 1904, this historic structure is a three-story, L-shaped, brick dwelling that was designed in the Colonial Revival-style.
 It features a broad verandah and bow-front bay windows.
 It was the home of Theodore M. Kurtz (1868-1945), a prominent local businessman and member of the Pennsylvania State Senate.

-It was added to the National Register of Historic Places in 1988.